ARM-software/bob-build/docs/module_types/bob_transform_source.md

 Module: bob_transform_source
 ============================

-This target generates source code (headers or C files).
-A single module generates output from each input (i.e. it runs the command separately on each input file).
+This target generates files via a custom shell command.
+This is usually source code (headers or C files), but it could be anything.
+A single module generates an output from each input (i.e. it runs the command separately on each input file).

 The command will be run once per source file with `$in` being the path in `srcs` and `$out` being the path transformed